polkadot-fellows/Evaluations/argument/miszka/0007-miszka-retain-I-2026-06-08.md

 **Test tooling — Zombienet snapshots.** Building DB snapshots for warp-sync and light-client smoke tests had been hand-rolled in each test.
 I proposed ([zombienet-sdk#541](https://github.com/paritytech/zombienet-sdk/issues/541)) and added a snapshot API to the SDK.

-**JAM / PolkaJam.** I continued the metrics observability work on [jamtart](https://github.com/paritytech/jamtart): after some further [events-streaming improvements](https://github.com/paritytech/jamtart/pull/14), I worked on [#15](https://github.com/paritytech/jamtart/pull/15) (a cross-event enricher, Grafana endpoints for JIP-3 telemetry, on-chain endpoints from JAM RPC, some database schema and query changes, and Grafana dashboards).
+**JAM / PolkaJam.** I continued the metrics observability work on [jamtart](https://github.com/paritytech/jamtart): after some further [events-streaming improvements](https://github.com/paritytech/jamtart/pull/14), I worked on [#15](https://github.com/paritytech/jamtart/pull/15) (a cross-event enricher, Grafana endpoints for JIP-3 telemetry, some database schema and query changes, and Grafana dashboards).
 This is still very much work in progress that I plan to get back to.

 The [PoV size reclaim fix (#10215)](https://github.com/paritytech/polkadot-sdk/pull/10215) and [RFC-158](https://github.com/polkadot-fellows/RFCs/pull/158) remain open and carried over from the previous period.